 In 1989 the folding screen is still in the Casa Prieto, separating both, the living room from the dining area.

-Same pinewood room divider seen from the opposite side, the living room at Casa Prieto.
+Same pinewood room divider/bookcase seen from the opposite side, the living room at Casa Prieto.

-Complete view of this room divider before the sale of Casa Prieto López in 2014 to Mexican businessman César Cervantes, who completed a major renovation project of the house in order to bring it back to the original Luis Barragán state, now called Casa Pedregal.
+Complete view of the room divider in question before the sale of Casa Prieto López in 2014 to Mexican businessman César Cervantes, who completed a major renovation project of the house in order to bring it back to the original Luis Barragán state, now called Casa Pedregal.